maciejmikosik/stork/doc/data.md

 Structures and enums can be seen as specific cases of more general [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding).
 In case of structure we had one constructor with parameters.
 In case of enum we had multiple constructors with no parameters.
 But we can have multiple constructors with parameters and each constructor can even have different number of parameters.

-Simple example is `maybe`.
+Simple example is [maybe](../core_library/lang/maybe/doc.md).
 It has 2 constructors.
 One with parameter `something(element)`.
 Other without `nothing`.
 That's why we will have 2 visitors, one with one parameter, other with no parameters.

     something(element)(vSomething)(vNothing) {
       vSomething(element)